-Air pressures in the order of 0.8-2.0 bar (10-30 psi) and electrical potentials in the order of 10-90 kV at a current between 1.5 (tribo) and 100 microamps are typically employed.
+Air pressures in the order of 0.8-2.0 bar (10-30 psi) and electrical up to 100 kV at a current between 1.5 (tribo) and 100 microamps are typically employed.

 Systems are designed to minimise the amount of overspray.
 Excess coating powder is removed by exhaust extraction and collected for re-use or disposal.